michaelokuboyejo/handwrriting_classifier/README.md

 ```

 ## TODO
-Write the programme in a Jupyter Notebook
+- Write the programme in a Jupyter Notebook
+- Build an HTTP API to serve requests and classify handwritings 😉